Clear-Bible/nt-conditionals/data/md/nt-non-conditionals-SBLGNT.md

 p: (if you ignore the least commandment and teach others to do the same)
 q: (you will be called least in the Kingdom of Heaven)

+* ESV, NASB, NRSV: "whoever..."
+NIV: "anyone who"
+NLT: "if you"

 ## Greek (SBLGNT)